rust-lang/leadership-council/roles/rust-foundation-project-director.md

     By analogy, Project Directors are to the Leadership Council what Google's Platinum Member Director is to Google, for example.
 This isn't exactly right, as the Rust Project is distinct as a constituent of the Foundation, as the Foundation exists explicitly to serve the Rust Project, but does not exist to serve its member organisations (outwith stipulations of membership)

-In addition to their responsibilities to the Rust Foundation, Project Directors have responsibilities within the Rust project, primarily ensuring the Project's relationship with Rust Foundation is healthy and productive.
+In addition to their responsibilities to the Rust Foundation, Project Directors have responsibilities within the Rust Project, primarily ensuring the Project's relationship with Rust Foundation is healthy and productive.

 ## Goals